-From the architect.
+Text description provided by the architects.
 Located on the roof of a 12 storey building of a duplex apartment, this space was conceptualized as a ‘Veranda’.
 (Hindi meaning: A transitional space between public and private area or, between a house and a street).
 A concept, which conjures up an image of a welcoming social space meant for all.

 Traditionally, verandas have always been an integral part of our homes.
 However, in recent years, to a certain degree forgotten and disappeared.
 A veranda was always an element, central to making our houses into homes, an accidental space for long conversations, a place for one to relax and unwind.